 EQUIPMENT SAFETY

-• Make sure equipment is completely powered off before attempting to make any repairs.
+- Make sure farm equipment is completely powered off before attempting to make any repairs.

 GRAIN BIN SAFETY

-• Keep children out of grain bins, beds, wand wagons.
+- Keep children out of grain bins, beds, and wagons.

-• If someone becomes submerged in grain, assume they are alive, and begin rescue operations immediately.
+- If someone becomes submerged in grain, assume they are alive, and begin rescue operations immediately.
 Turn on the fan to move air into the bin.
-Cut large holes around the bin, approximately 5-feet up from the base, to empty grain.
+Cut large holes around the bin, approximately 5 feet up from the base, to empty the grain.
 (If you cut too many holes, the bin may collapse.)
 Use the front-end loader of a tractor, an abrasive saw or an air chisel.
 A cutting torch is a last resort – it could cause a fire or an explosion from dust and fumigant residue.